breatheco-de/content/src/content/how-to/how-to-update-python-version.md

 #Output: Python 3.11.0
 ```

-For a more in-depth guide regarding this procedure, please head to our [step-by-step guide ](https://4geeks.com/how-to/how-to-update-python-on-windows "step-by-step guide ") where we cover with pictures of every step.
+For a more in-depth guide regarding this procedure, please head to our step-by-step guide on [how to update python on windows](https://4geeks.com/how-to/how-to-update-python-on-windows) where we cover with pictures of every step.

 #### Update Python version using Chocolatey Package Manager

-Chocolatey Package Manager has become a favorite among Windows users when handling Pythoon versions or adding other software to our System using PowerShell.
+Chocolatey Package Manager has become a favorite among Windows users when handling Python versions or adding other software to our System using PowerShell.

 ##### Installing Chocolatey